elgorrion/exeqpdal/docs/exeqpdal_dev.md

 # Strict typing
 mypy exeqpdal

-# Tests – run full suite when PDAL + fixtures are available
+# Tests – run full suite when PDAL + test datasets are available
 pytest tests/

-# Skip integrations if PDAL or EXEQPDAL_TEST_DATA is unavailable
+# Skip integrations if PDAL or test datasets are unavailable
 pytest tests/ -m "not integration"
 ```